County Clare Ireland · Co. Clare · Cree Save · Share

 Nov-Feb

-The village goes quiet outside the pub.
-Ring ahead before driving in for a session.
+The village goes quiet outside the pub, and the pub keeps its own hours.
+Ring or check before driving in for a session.

 ◐ Mind yourself